IT2810/it2810-webutvikling-h18-prosjekt-3-35/README.md

 ### Functionality
 - The pedometer functionality
     - On Android phones it uses your google account
+    - On IOS phones it accesses the built in health and fitness application to track steps
     - Accessed from the top of the home screen by clicking on the graph or the logo
     - The daily goal is set to 10 000 steps by default, but can be edited by accessing it
     - The daily goal is saved and retrieved with AsyncStorage